Toxicity Begets Toxicity: Unraveling Conversational Chains in Political Podcasts: Analysis of toxic conversation chains

 \subsection{Figurative language}

 Human conversation, especially in a public discourse like podcasts are often strewn with figurative language like hyperboles and metaphors~\cite{10.1111/comt.12096}.
 Hyperboles incorporate exaggeration for emphasis and metaphor is used to make implied comparison.
 In this section, we report the extent of such figurative language present in the conversation chains.
 We use the \texttt{bert-large-uncased} model finetuned on the \textsc{STL} task~\cite{badathala2023matchheavenmultitaskframework} to infer the hyperboles and metaphors from the diarized text.
 From Figure~\ref{fig:figurative_language}, we observe that, as expected, the usage of metaphors in podcasts is generally high ranging between 69.58\% -- 73.53\% for the non-anchor segments.
 Remarkably, it reaches to an all high of 81.91\% for the anchor segment.
 Further, we observe that the anchor segment has nearly double the percentage of hyperboles (18.03\%) compared to the highest among non-anchor segments (9.19\%).
+Note that while these features are plotted for the right-leaning channels, the trends are very similar for the left-leaning ones.
 Thus, in summary, the toxic segment has the highest exaggeration level and more frequently invokes implied comparison.
 Both of these work as possible means to emphasize on the embedded toxic remark making it intense as well as subtle at the same time.